oresat/oresat-software-docs/docs/git-primer.md

 various projects and organizations.
 Being familiar with Git can be a valuable skill when collaborating with others or looking for job opportunities.

 Overall, Git provides a powerful and flexible system for managing your code, collaborating with others, and integrating with various tools and platforms.
 Its widespread adoption and active development make it a valuable tool for any software developer.

+## Terminology
+1. **Repository (repo)**: A collection of files and folders, including the entire version history, that is managed by Git.

+2. **Commit**: A snapshot of changes in the repository.
+Each commit has a unique identifier (hash) and includes metadata such as the author, timestamp, and a commit message describing the changes.

+3. **Branch**: A parallel version of the repository that diverges from the main working project.
+Branches are used to isolate changes for a feature or bug fix without affecting the main branch.

+4. **Main (master) branch**: The default branch in a repository, which contains the latest stable version of the project.
+It is often named master or main.

+5. **Clone**: Creating a local copy of a remote repository on your machine, including the entire commit history.

+6. **Fork**: Creating a personal copy of another user's repository on your GitHub account.
+This allows you to make changes and create pull requests without affecting the original repository.

+7. **Remote**: A reference to a remote repository, such as one hosted on GitHub.
+The default remote is usually called origin.

+8. **Fetch**: Retrieving updates from a remote repository, such as new commits or branches, without merging them into your local repository.

+9. **Pull**: Fetching updates from a remote repository and merging them into your local repository.

+10. **Push**: Sending your local commits to a remote repository.

+11. **Merge**: Combining changes from one branch into another.
+This can be done locally or via a pull request on platforms like GitHub.

+12. **Pull request (PR)**: A request to merge changes from one branch into another on a remote repository, such as on GitHub.
+PRs allow for code review and collaboration before merging.

+13. **Conflict**: A situation that occurs when changes in different branches conflict with each other.
+Conflicts need to be resolved manually before a merge can be completed.

+14. **Staging area**: An intermediate area where changes are added before they are committed to the repository.
+The staging area allows you to selectively stage and commit changes.

+15. **.gitignore**: A file that lists file patterns and directories to be ignored by Git when committing changes.
+This is useful for ignoring files that should not be tracked, such as temporary files, build artifacts, or sensitive data.

 ## Common Commands